byTheInK/Easier-Arch/README.md

 ```

 ## Entering to the system
-We are going to change root into the new system.
+You are going to change root into the new system.
 ```bash
 arch-chroot /mnt
 ```
 ## Localization
-We are first going to generate the locales.
+You are first going to generate the locales.
 ```bash
 locale-gen
 ```
-Now we can edit the settings.
+Now you can edit the settings.
 You can do `Control + Q` to exit.
 ```bash
 micro /etc/locale.conf
 ```